khulnasoft/integrations-core/docs/developer/faq/faq.md

 ## Integration vs Check

-A Check is any integration whose execution is triggered directly in code by the [Datadog Agent][].
+A Check is any integration whose execution is triggered directly in code by the [Khulnasoft Agent][].
 Therefore, all Agent-based integrations written in Python or Go are considered Checks.

 ## Why test tests